RishabhMaurya3/MediLink/README.md

 # MediLink 🩺

-Prescripto is a full-stack medical appointment booking platform designed to streamline interactions between patients, doctors, and administrators.
+MediLink is a full-stack medical appointment booking platform designed to streamline interactions between patients, doctors, and administrators.
 Built with the MERN stack, it enables online consultations, doctor discovery, real-time appointment tracking, and admin-level controls.

 ## 🚀 Features